ScalizerOrg/odoo-documentation/content/applications/websites/ecommerce.rst

 eCommerce
 =========

-Build and run your open-source online store with Odoo eCommerce.
-Create your products, customize the ordering and checkout process, configure delivery methods, handle sales and delivery orders, create customer accounts, and monitor your performance.
+Odoo eCommerce provides an open-source platform for building and managing an online store.
+It offers a wide range of tools and features to configure products, customize the design, manage ordering and checkout processes, set up delivery methods, handle orders, and analyze performance.

 .. cards::

-   .. card:: Products
+   .. card:: Configuration
-      :target: ecommerce/products
+      :target: ecommerce/configuration
       :large:

-      Configure your product pages, adjust the shop page layout, set up the pricing, and define suggestions for optional and accessory products.
+      Configure products, create product variants and categories, and set up pricing.
+Use customer accounts to manage access according to your business model (B2B or B2C) and needs.

    .. card:: eCommerce design
       :target: ecommerce/ecommerce_design
       :large:

-      Design the product catalog and product pages using a wide range of design features, building blocks, and additional e-commerce-specific features and buttons.
+      Design the product catalog and product pages using design elements, building blocks, and e-commerce-specific options and buttons.

    .. card:: Ordering and checkout
       :target: ecommerce/checkout
       :large:

-      Customize the ordering and checkout process with the website editor to fit your business needs.
+      Customize the ordering and checkout process to fit your business needs.

    .. card:: Delivery
       :target: ecommerce/shipping
       :large:

-      Enable and configure delivery methods to provide your customers with one or multiple options upon checkout.
+      Enable and configure delivery methods to provide customers with one or multiple options upon checkout.

    .. card:: Order handling
       :target: ecommerce/order_handling
       :large:

-      Handle all business documents related to your e-commerce orders: sales orders, delivery orders, invoices, and legal requirements.

-   .. card:: Customer accounts
-      :target: ecommerce/customer_accounts
-      :large:

-      Define your customers' login process and grant portal access to all users or a select group.
+      Handle the complete e-commerce order lifecycle, from sales and abandoned carts to delivery, stock management, returns, and invoicing.

    .. card:: Performance management
       :target: ecommerce/performance
-      :large:

-      Analyze sales data to evaluate your e-commerce performance.
+      Analyze sales data to evaluate the shop's performance.

    .. card:: Google Merchant Center
       :target: ecommerce/google_merchant_center
-      :large:

-      Manage and submit your product data to Google with Google Merchant Center.
+      Connect Odoo eCommerce to Google Merchant Center and other platforms, such as TikTok, Facebook, or Instagram to showcase products across multiple channels.

 .. note::
    Odoo offers a :ref:`free custom domain name <domain-name/register>` to all Odoo Online databases